somatonic/EmailObfuscator/README.txt

 How to install:
 - Download the contents of this repository and put the folder renamed as "EmailObfuscator" into your site/modules/ folder
 - Login to processwire and got to Modules page and click "Check for new modules".
-You should see a note that two new modules were found.
-Install the module.
+You should see a note that a new module was found.
+Install the module, and configure to your need.
 - Done